jugnuarora/DataTalks-de-zoomcamp-project/README.md

 ## Reproducibility

-### Automation (If you prefer manual, please scroll down.)
+### Automation (Recommended)

+This section outlines the automated setup using a Bash script, Terraform, and Kestra.
+If you prefer manual setup, please scroll down.

 **Prerequisites:**

+* Google Cloud Platform (GCP) Account:
-* GCP project with billing enabled.
-Rest of the tasks like service account creation, IAM roles assignment, bucket creation, dataset creation, kestra dockerization will be executed by the bash script & resources will be applied and killed using terraform in the bash script.
+    - A GCP project with billing enabled.
+The script will handle service account creation, IAM role assignments, and resource provisioning.

-* Docker Desktop
+* Docker Desktop:
+    - Docker Desktop installed and running.
+This is required for Kestra's containerized setup.

+* Google Cloud SDK (gcloud CLI):
+    - Install the Google Cloud SDK, which includes the `gcloud` command-line tool.
+    - Follow the installation instructions for your operating system: https://cloud.google.com/sdk/docs/install
+    - After installation, initialize the gcloud CLI by running:
+        ```bash
+        gcloud init
+        ```

 **Steps to Run:**